fabiocat93/icbhi_2017_challenge/docs/notes.md

 ## Notes

+I used the ICBHI 2017 Challenge dataset, that you can download from [here](https://bhichallenge.med.auth.gr/ICBHI_2017_Challenge).
 The data describes whether an audio clip contains anomalies or not.
 Hence, I framed the project as an audio classification problem.
 I considered four scenarios:
 1. Normal vs abnormal: A binary classification problem.
 2. Wheeze vs crackle vs both: A multi-label classification problem.